RomainCyr/zbxdyn/LACP/README.md

         Display the debug messages

 # CONFIGURATION FILE
 The configuration file is written in YAML.
 It should contains the Zabbix username and password for using the API as well a the url for requesting the API.
-It should also provided the groups of hosts on which the script will be runned.
+It should also provided the groups of hosts on which the script will be run.

 Here are an example of a configuration file:
 ```